-Moscow says Kyiv has struck a nuclear power plant as Ukraine marks independence day
+Moscow says Kyiv has struck a nuclear power plant as Ukraine marks Independence Day

 “On this special day — Ukraine’s Independence Day — it is especially important for us to feel the support of our friends.
 And Canada has always stood by our side,” wrote Andriy Yermak, Zelenskyy’s chief of staff.

-In a joint press conference with Zelenskyy, Carney said Canada will invest 2 billion Canadian dollars ($1.5 billion) in new military assistance for Ukraine to boost its army and provide urgently needed weapons.
+In a joint news conference with Zelenskyy, Carney said Canada will invest 2 billion Canadian dollars ($1.5 billion) in new military assistance for Ukraine to boost its army and provide urgently needed weapons.

 Zelenskyy said the two leaders were considering the presence of Canadian forces on the ground in Ukraine as part of a reassurance force.